axatbhardwaj/TracePool/README.md

    ⏰ Timestamp: 2024-01-01T12:00:00.000Z
 ```

-## Safety Note
+## ⚠️ Important Safety Notice

+**🚨 WORK IN PROGRESS - EDUCATIONAL PURPOSES ONLY**

+This bot is a **proof-of-concept** and **work-in-progress** designed for:
+- Learning blockchain monitoring techniques
+- Understanding DEX transaction structures
+- Demonstrating copy trading concepts
+- Educational and research purposes

+**🚫 NOT FOR PRODUCTION USE:**
+- Copy trading execution is currently disabled
+- No risk management or safety mechanisms implemented
+- No error handling for production environments
-This is a POC for observation only. **Never use with real funds or production environments.** Always test thoroughly in a safe environment first.
+- **Never use with real funds or in production**

+**🔬 For Testing Only:**
+- Use testnet environments (BSC Testnet)
+- Monitor known test addresses only
+- All transactions are logged for analysis, not executed
+- Perfect for understanding blockchain mechanics

+**📚 Educational Value:**
+- Real-time transaction monitoring
+- Advanced ABI decoding techniques
+- WebSocket event handling
+- BSC mempool analysis